saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 We have successfully combined single omic data sets to a long multi-omics data frame.

+In this part we assess the correlation between the RNA and proteomic data.
+We both look for correlation across samples AND across features

 ``` r
 condition_prot_RNA_correlation <- sapply(unique(mofa_ready_data$sample), function(condition){
   merged_data <- merge(mofa_ready_data[which(mofa_ready_data$sample == condition & mofa_ready_data$view == "RNA"),-c(1,3)],